vortex-es/vortex-es.github.io/solutions/mast.md

 ## When to use MAST?

-Just before the decission of installing a real met. mast must be taken.
+Just before the decision of installing a real met. mast must be taken.

 ### Technical details: